-Support for children with social emotional and mental health needs so that they develop their interpersonal skills: speaking and listening and building confidence.
+Support for children with social emotional and mental health needs so that they develop their interpersonal, speaking and listening skills and building their confidence.
 Improved levels of engagement in learning and an indirect impact upon comprehension skills and therefore reading results: (see above).
-Support for children in EYFS in developing their communication skills : Staff (teachers and Teaching Assistants) will undergo extensive training across all phases but specifically the Early Years Phase; The proportion of pupils who reach the expected standard of the Early Learning Goals for Communication skills by the end of the phase is in line with National or Regional Averages.
-One member of staff will be developed into a specialist SALT teacher who will support children across the school.
+Support for children in throughout the school in developing their communication skills : Staff (teachers and Teaching Assistants) will continue to implement training across all phases but specifically the Early Years Phase.
+One member of staff will act as a specialist SALT teacher, who will support children across the school.
+The proportion of pupils who reach the expected standard of the Early Learning Goals for Communication skills by the end of the phase is in line or greater than National or Regional Averages.
 Ensure that the proportion of disadvantaged children participating in extracurricular sport is as high as possible.
 So that these children exhibit higher self-esteem; make good progress and having improved attendance.
-Increased attendance rates for disadvantaged children, to be In line with whole school target of 94.0% and greater access to extracurricular activities (see PE monitoring report)
+Increased attendance rates for disadvantaged children, to be In line with whole school target of 94.5% and greater access to extracurricular activities (see PE monitoring report)